ClementNerma/Rave/README.md

 SilverNight is a statically-typed multi-platform language.
 It aims to provide a unique language to make desktop applications, websites, web applications, and so on.
 It can be transpiled to JavaScript for the web, to Rust for thread-safe desktop applications and servers, to C++ for applications in need of speed, to Java for multi-platform software and to Swift for the iOS platform.

-**Please note this language is not finished yet ; some features could be added, modified or removed at anytime.
-Be careful about this.**
+## Please note this language is not finished yet ; some features could and WILL be added, modified or removed at anytime.
+It's still a draft at this point and no feature or syntax is frozen.

 ## Installation